MAPLE BACON PUMPKIN PANCAKES

 Pour the batter onto a hot griddle or skillet using a ¼-cup measuring cup.
 I like using a measuring cup to spoon the batter onto the griddle because when the pancakes are all the same size, you know they’ll cook consistently.

 These Maple Bacon Pumpkin Pancakes freeze well.
 Simply place a sheet of wax paper between each pancake and place it in a stack.
-Wrap the stack of pancakes with a sealing wrap and place inside a heavy-duty freezer bag and freeze.
+Wrap the stack of pancakes with a sealing wrap, place it inside a heavy-duty freezer bag, and freeze.
 The pancakes should be used within 1 to 2 months.
 To reheat, pop them in the toaster oven for a couple of minutes or in the microwave for a minute or so.

-Pancakes are great at any time of the day but are definitely a weekly dinner favorite for our family.
+Pancakes are great anytime: in the morning, during lunchtime or dinnertime, or even served as a snack.
 I hope your family loves these Maple Bacon Pumpkin Pancakes as much as we do!

 Prep Time: 5 min.